 The final product is both cost-efficient and durable, designed to withstand regular use in the rugged terrain more common in the developing world.
 Once distributed, Free Wheelchair Mission’s partners on the ground assemble the wheelchairs and fit them to each recipient, often praying with individuals and even having Gospel-focused conversations.

 Throughout the world, 74 million people are in need of a wheelchair.
 Without financial means to seek medical attention, injuries from accidents and traumatic events often go untreated and never heal properly.
 Birth-related complications leave many people with lifelong mobility struggles.
 People with no ability to walk and no means to move freely are often forced to crawl or wait to be carried.

 In such situations, family members often act as caregivers, sometimes at the cost of their own employment and much-needed income.
 The gift of a wheelchair transforms the lives of recipients and their family members.

-When an earthquake struck Haiti in 2010, a six-year-old boy named Grégoire suffered an injury which crushed his leg.
+When an earthquake struck Haiti in 2010, a six-year-old boy named Grégoire suffered an browse around this web-site injury which crushed his leg.
 It was later amputated.
 From that time on he had to use crutches to get to and from school every single day, but in 2018, Free Wheelchair Mission provided Grégoire with his own wheelchair.
 Free Wheelchair Mission’s CEO, Nuka Solomon, was visiting Haiti when Grégoire received his wheelchair and told the story:

 “Grégoire’s smile is infectious and he says he is most happy to receive his new wheelchair so that his arms won’t hurt as much when walking to school with crutches.
 After grinning from ear to ear and taking a couple of spins in his new wheelchair, he closed his eyes, held the cross I gave him, and sang along as the pastor led us all in a prayer of thanks and praise.”